 The first brick parish church in Słupsk was probably erected in the 70s or 80s of the 13th century, although in 1180 “rectora ecclesiae” was recorded, and in 1243 a priest named Rudolf.
-Initially, the church was called St. Mauritius, which was changed to the Blessed Virgin Mary in the 14th century, during the short reign of the Teutonic Knights over Słupsk.
+Initially, the church was called St. Maurice, but it was changed to the Blessed Virgin Mary in the fourteenth century, during the short rule of the Teutonic Knights over Słupsk.
 The construction of a new Gothic church began around the middle of the 14th century.
 In the first phase, a chancel was erected, and then in the second half of the fourteenth century, the nave and tower were built.

 During the town fire in 1476, the church was seriously damaged.
 Around 1500, the reconstruction began, but already in 1525 the interior furnishings were to be destroyed again.
 Probably soon after, the church became a Protestant temple, which led to a change in the decor and equipment of the building due to the different requirements of a new, more severe cult in terms of artistic expression.

 In 1772, a new roof of the church was installed, while in 1779 the top of the tower was renovated.
 In the years 1858-1860, a thorough, neo-gothic restoration of the building was carried out, during which, among other things, the interior was renovated, the sacristy and the chapels at the tower were demolished, gables were added over the southern aisle and the walls of the tower were refaced.
 In 1894, the porch under the tower and the vault on the first floor were additionally transformed.